Contrastive Neural Ratio Estimation for Simulation-based Inference: Experiments

+Best performance on the average C2ST was found when using more contrastive parameters and the higher values of $\gamma$.
+Much of this can be attributed to the improved performance on SLCP, as evidenced by the plot broken down by task in Figure~\ref{fig:c2st-specific}.
+When contrastive parameters are fixed to a low value, large values of $\gamma$ were generally harmful to C2ST performance. $\gamma = 1$ generally performed acceptably.

-The trend is that increasing the number of contrastive examples helps \NREB and \NREC.
-There is not a clear trend with respect to $\gamma$ in the C2ST.
-Study of the detailed validation losses in Appendix~\ref{apndx:experimental-details} reveals that high $\gamma$ is associated with higher variance validation loss during training, but here it does not seem to strongly affect convergence rate.
-Saturation is reached before the maximum number of epochs have elapsed and Large NN converges to a better result.
-Although obfuscated in the averaged results in Figure~\ref{fig:c2st-average}, the result is obvious on SLCP, the most difficult inference task that provides an opportunity for a more flexible architecture to improve.
+Study of the detailed validation losses in Appendix~\ref{apndx:experimental-details} reveals that high $\gamma$ is associated with higher variance validation loss during training.
+For Gaussian Mixture, saturation is reached before the maximum number of epochs have elapsed.
+At that level of training, saturation is beginning for the SLCP and Two Moons.
+SLCP may benefit the most from more training data, since it is the highest-dimensional and most complex task.

-We argue that generally the performance bottleneck has to do with the number of contrastive parameters, network flexibility, or training details rather than the amount of data.
-Despite saturating validation losses, the C2ST improves based on these factors.
-Intuitively a more flexible model could continue to extract information from this unlimited set of jointly drawn $(\btheta, \bx)$ pairs.
+We argue that the performance bottleneck has to do with the number of contrastive parameters, network flexibility, or training details rather than the amount of data.
+(Except perhaps on SLCP.)
+Despite saturating validation losses with unlimited training data, the C2ST improves based on contrastive parameters and network flexibility.
+Intuitively a more flexible model could continue to extract information from this unlimited set of jointly drawn $(\btheta, \bx)$ pairs and more contrastive parameters implies more information gained per gradient step.
 This has some consequence because network flexibility may limit performance in the benchmark case.
-Appendix~\ref{apndx:experimental-details} contains more detailed results.
+Appendix~\ref{apndx:experimental-details} contains detailed results.